nborrego/poppy-sdk-legs/README.md

 ## Documentation
 ### 0. Setup
-Though it is useful to understand the underlying structure behind this code, we and the team before us have written our own code to streamline the programming of the servos.
-This section will cover how we controlled the servos using the previous teams code as well as our own additions to their code.
+Though it is useful to understand the underlying structure behind this code, the team before us has written code to streamline the programming of the servos.
+This section will cover how we controlled the servos using the previous teams code.
 We will start with a brief overview of the previous team's functions and how we used them.
 For documentation of the previous team's code, please visit this [link](https://github.com/chenson399/poppy-sdk).

 We made full use of the suite of functions written by the previous team in [poppy_servo_control.py](https://github.com/nborrego/poppy-sdk-legs/blob/master/src/poppy_servo_control.py) during development.
 To start, we created a Poppy object with following code: